 Can I get a denture for one tooth?

 It is very common for patients to get a denture for one tooth.
-This is called a singleton denture.
+This is a singleton denture.
 They are typically made with a gum base attached to create the illusion that it is a natural tooth.

 Request a Dental Exam Today

-If you are missing a tooth or have several missing teeth and you are ready to replace them, you’ve come to the right place.
-Dr. Mark Sowell is a general, restorative and cosmetic dentist in Plano TX who offers many options to replace missing teeth.
+If you are missing a tooth or have several missing teeth and are ready to replace them, you’ve come to the right place.
+Dr. Mark Sowell is a general, restorative and cosmetic dentist in Plano, TX who offers many options to replace missing teeth.
 Give us a call at (972) 382-6855 to speak with one of our dental care professionals and to schedule your next dental exam today.